WHO WE ARE

 Situated on Main Street in the heart of Hyannis, this church is the site of many community events.
 Our congregation is active in ministering to the community in the name and manner of Christ through opportunities such as hosting the annual Martin Luther King observance and the December 21st Homeless Person’s Memorial Service.

-In addition, we provide space for the Cape Cod Council of Churches, Youth StreetReach, A Baby Center, the Barnstable Human Rights Commission, the Bridge to Hope program for incarcerated women, and a Spanish speaking congregation as well as a Portuguese speaking congregation.
+In addition, we provide space for the Cape Cod Council of Churches, Youth StreetReach, A Baby Center, and a Brazilian Presbyterian Church.